drewish/multivac/_posts/2014-06-24-fcpx-to-1se-via-iphoto.md

 ### In iTunes

-Configure the photo settings to look like the image below:
+Configure the photos settings to look like the image below:

 ![iTunes screenshot]({% asset_path 1SE iTunes settings.png %})

+By checking:

+- Sync Photos from `iPhoto`
+- Selected albums, Events, and Faces, and automatically include `no Events`
+- Include videos
+- Events: `Videos to 1SE`

-Sync your phone.
-When the copying finishes, you should have access to the videos in 1SE.
+Apply the changes and when your phone finishes syncing, you should have access to the videos in 1SE.